2020 UEFA Women's Champions League final

 The 2020 UEFA Women's Champions League Final was the final match of the 2019–20 UEFA Women's Champions League, the 19th season of Europe's premier women's club football tournament organised by UEFA, and the 11th season since it was renamed from the UEFA Women's Cup to the UEFA Women's Champions League.
 It was played on 30 August 2020 at the Anoeta Stadium in San Sebastián, Spain, between German club VfL Wolfsburg and French club Lyon.

 The match was originally scheduled to be played at the Generali Arena in Vienna, Austria, on 24 May 2020.
 On 23 March 2020, UEFA announced that the final was postponed indefinitely due to the COVID-19 pandemic in Europe.
 On 17 June 2020, UEFA announced the match would take place in San Sebastián behind closed doors, as part of a "final-eight tournament" consisting of single-match knockout ties played in two stadiums across the Basque Country.

-Lyon won the final 3–1 for their fifth consecutive and seventh overall UEFA Women's Champions League title.
+Lyon won the final 3–1 for their fifth consecutive and record-extending seventh overall UEFA Women's Champions League title.
 As Lyon also won the Division 1 Féminine and the Coupe de France féminine, they completed the treble, the club's second consecutive and fifth overall.